Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Methodology

 \subsection{Optimization via Discrete Search}

 \eric{Optimizing the discrete tokens of the Attention Attractor is a combinatorial search problem, which we address using HotFlip~\cite{ebrahimi2018hotflipwhiteboxadversarialexamples}, a white-box gradient-based method for scoring token substitutions.
+Briefly, HotFlip is a gradient-based adversarial text attack that finds the minimal token-level substitutions by approximating the effect of character or word changes using directional derivatives.
 To maintain local fluency, we impose a perplexity constraint during the search.
 To flip the token $c_j$ at position $j$ in Attractor, we first filter candidate tokens $w'$ using a perplexity threshold $\tau_{\text{ppl}}$ computed with a reference language model given the preceding context $c_{<j}$:

 where $\theta$ denotes the parameters of the generation model. }

 \eric{From this filtered set of fluent candidates, HotFlip then selects the substitution that provides the largest estimated decrease in our objective, $\mathcal{L}_{\text{attn}}$.
 This process is applied independently to the Attention Attractor components $\rho_{\text{prefix}}, \rho_{\text{suffix}}$, $g_{\text{prefix}}, g_{\text{suffix}}$) to construct the final malicious document $d_m$ by concatenating them with the respective Attack Payloads. }